 Atlanta, GA 30341

 Working closely with the medical community, the Gift of Hearing Foundation will provide financial support to help a select number of economically disadvantaged patients receive cochlear implants.
-Can provide financial assistance to those whose insurance coverage will not provide for the cost of CI Implants.
+Can provide financial assistance to those whose insurance coverage will not provide for the cost of cochlear implants.

-Helping low income people break the barrier of the high cost of hearing aids - by providing quality new and used hearing aids at a very affordable price.
-Financial assistance available.
+Helping low income people break the barrier of the high cost of hearing aids by providing quality new and used hearing aids at a very affordable price.
+Financial assistance is available.

-Founded by parents of hard of hearing kids and is dedicated to helping parents find the information and resources they need in dealing with a deaf/hard of hearing (DHH) child.
+Founded by parents of children with hearing loss and is dedicated to helping parents find the information and resources they need in dealing with a deaf/hard of hearing child.

 Provides low-income children from birth up to the age of twenty years with hearing aids and assistive devices.
 (Supported by Job's Daughters International)

-Assists low income individuals with purchasing hearing aids.
+Assists individuals on low income with purchasing hearing aids.